stangri/docs.openwrt.melmac.net/README.md

 ### vpn-policy-routing & luci-app-vpn-policy-routing

-This service can be used to enable policy-based routing for L2TP, Openconnect, OpenVPN and Wireguard tunnels and WAN/WAN6 interfaces.
-Supports policies based on domain names, IP addresses and/or ports.
-Compatible with legacy (IPv4) and modern (IPv6) protocols.
+This service can be used to enable policy-based routing for WAN/WAN6 interfaces and multiple VPN tunnels.
+Supported VPN protocols include: L2TP, Openconnect, OpenVPN and Wireguard.
+Policies can be based on domain names, IP addresses, ports or any combination of the above.
+This service supports policies for both outgoing and incoming traffic to target specific interfaces/tunnels.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpn-policy-routing/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpn-policy-routing/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-policy-based-routing-web-ui-discussion/10389) for further information.

 ### vpnbypass & luci-app-vpnbypass

-This service can be used to enable simple OpenVPN split tunneling.
-Supports accessing domains, IP ranges outside of your OpenVPN tunnel.
-Also supports dedicating local ports/IP ranges for direct internet access (outside of your OpenVPN tunnel).
+This service can be used to enable split tunneling for outgoing traffic for a single OpenVPN tunnel used as the default gateway.
+Supports accessing domains, IP ranges outside of your OpenVPN tunnel (bypassing OpenVPN tunnel) over IPv4.
 Please see the README at [GitHub](https://docs.openwrt.melmac.net/vpnbypass/)/[jsDelivr](https://cdn.jsdelivr.net/gh/stangri/docs.openwrt.melmac.net/vpnbypass/README.md) and [OpenWrt Forum Thread](https://forum.openwrt.org/t/vpn-bypass-split-tunneling-service-luci-ui/1106/12) for further information.

 ### wlanblinker & luci-app-wlanblinker